ivanitlearning/learning-k8s/Qns.md

     ```

 19. Why is the volumeMount specified together with PVC [in this example](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes)?

+    Ans: VolumeMount tells the pod where to mount the PVC inside the pod.

 20. Why is the MAC address different for node01 in the lab Explore environment networking namespaces?